-TravelSips is about going places and discovering what people are drinking there.
-Judging a homebrew competition in Piozzo, Italy?
-Yup.
-Working the bottling line at a brewery in Switzerland?
-Check.
-Collaborating on a beer for a cartography conference in Copenhagen? mmmhmmm.
-Meeting up with a Japanese brewer at a beer bar in Tokyo over fried hop flowers?
-Oh yeah.
-Joining the Beijing Homebrew Society?
-Why not.
-Winning an essay competition proposing to bring French culture to the US through beer, and then taking the trip?
-My first series post here!
+TravelSips is about traveling solo around the world searching for beverages and their stories.
+I’ve had some fun experiences- like judging a beer competition in Italy, working the bottling line at a brewery in Switzerland, collaborating on a beer for a cartography conference in Copenhagen, meeting up with a Japanese brewer at a beer bar in Tokyo over fried hop flowers, stumbling into and joining the Beijing Homebrew Society.
+That was all before I started to write about my adventures.
+It was winning an essay competition where I proposed bringing French culture to the US through beer that prompted this site- and is the first series post here.

-Until I land a gig in Europe, I live in Cambridge, Massachusetts, USA.
-My father made a mean Bloody Mary.
-My grandfather always drank a martini on the first tee- out of a proper glass (and was a scratch golfer).
+My home base is Cambridge, Massachusetts, USA.
+My father’s Bloody Mary was so loved that I sent the recipe with the thank you notes after his funeral.
+My grandfather always drank a martini on the first tee- out of a proper glass.
 My mother is game to try anything I hand her, but prefers Coors and espresso martinis.
 Sigh.
-These characters and others act as my travel sipping barometers.
-Yikes!

 The Cambridge Center for Adult Education allows me to teach a variety of beer courses- my favorites are Cartography of Beer and Beer & Art History.
 I’m working on a Beer & History series, which will include a new class about British Drink Maps this summer (2022).